wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 V4.2  : ??-Feb-2025 by wavemotion-dave
   * Fixed Turbo 128K cart type so it doesn't inadvertently disable the cartridge port.
-  * Added Right-Side cart support for Atari800.
+  * Added Right-Side cart support for Atari800 (fixing a few A800 emulation issues as well).
-  * Added Atari 5200 cart support for carts of 32K or less.
+  * Added Atari 5200 cart support for carts of 32K or less (rename your 5200 carts to ".a52" for easy loading)
   * Added new key maps for SHIFT and CONTROL to NDS keys.
   * Massive simplification of the configuration handling for machine type.
   * New NTSC and PAL color palettes from the awesome Trebor Pro Pack.
+  * Added new cart types for SIC+ (1MB), Corina (1MB+EE and 512K+512K+EE), Telelink II and MIO_8

 V4.1  : 25-Jan-2025 by wavemotion-dave
   * Refactor the OS Enable/Disable on XL/XE emulation to avoid moving large blocks of memory.
 Speeds up many games that swap the OS in/out.